awinogrodzki/loform/README.md

 ##### Async validators

 Since version 4.0 you can return a promise in `validate` function.
-Promise should resolve to `boolean` value, indicating successful or unsuccessful validation.
+Promise should resolve to a `boolean` value, indicating successful or unsuccessful validation.

 Example: